jharri27/Calculating-Optimal-Airfare-and-Delay-Data/README.md

 Dataset:      Pricing from BTS: 90,021 rows, 18 columns; delay data from FAA: 77,240 rows, 12 columns
 Task:         Prediction from time series
 Language:     Python
-Packages:     Pandas, NLTK, sklearn
+Packages:     Pandas, NumPy, SciPy, statsmodels, matplotlib, Seaborn, Prophet
-Buzz:         Machine learning, natural language processing, naive Bayes, sentiment lexicon, feature sets
+Buzz:         Time series, Prophet model
 </pre>
 \
 Project Description:

-The task for this project was to take a Kaggle dataset containing 156,060 phrases, and to train and test a sentiment classification process, with the goal of attaining the best F1 score, a statistic that represents the harmonic average of the precision and recall of a classifier.
-My approach was to build a baseline classifier using a "bag of words" feature, and then try various other classifiers and combinations of classifiers to try to find the best F1 score possible.\
+In this project, my colleagues and I generated a hypothetical scenario: being located in Albuquerque, Austin, Dallas, and Boston, we needed a central place to meet once per year.
+We settled on Denver, and the task we set ourselves was to find the optimal time of year to meet, minimizing both cost and delays.
 \
 Instructions:\
-Copy the folder 'kagglemoviereviews' to a place of your choosing.
-Open the Jupyter Notebook 'James_Harris_FinalProject.ipynb'.
-Set the variable 'dirPath' to the location in which you saved the movie reviews folder.\
+Copy all files to the same directory, and open the Jupyter Notebook in your Python editor of choice.
 \
-Also, please read 'James_Harris_FinalProject_v4.docx' for my report.\
+Also, please read 'Harris_CourseProject.pdf' for my report.\
 \
 Thanks for taking the time to view my project.